 “We all have stories–ongoing and ever-changing–that we tell ourselves to make sense of our lives.
 They can help us heal and powerfully guide us through life, or just as powerfully, hold us back,” Judith Fertig advised in an article I tore out and put in my ‘to do’ folder back in 2014.

-I wrote about the need to release some stuffed trauma myself in a blog post a few years ago but it finally flew out of me from the deep trenches of my heart.
-While much was deleted and many names were changed, the rest I shared as downloadable e-books.
+I wrote about the need to release stuffed trauma in a blog post a few years ago but four books finally flew out of me from the deep trenches of my heart.

-The memoirs are based on actual events before, during, and after Sept.
-11. My personal thoughts and experiences include Army wife-life at Ft.
-Campbell, Kentucky and the Air National Guard base in Westhampton Beach, N.Y.
+My personal thoughts and experiences include life as a law enforcement spouse, as well as Army wife-life at Ft.
+Campbell, Kentucky and the Air National Guard in Westhampton Beach, New York.

-My post-divorce adventures and self-discovery includes my career as a journalist on Shelter Island, Sag Harbor and the Hamptons.
+My post-divorce adventures and self-discovery includes dating experiences as well as my career as a journalist on Shelter Island, Sag Harbor and the Hamptons.